arijal23pdf/mlops_credit_risk/README.md

 # MLOps- credit risk analysis project for JPMorgan Chase & Co.
-*The datased used in this project is for demonstration purpose only.*
+*The dataset used in this project is for demonstration purpose only.*

 #  Workflow